 First, I think you have to decide what that reinvention looks like.
 So many people, especially women, are so busy with their lives, which may include caring for others, that we rarely take time to find out what we really want.
 I do have a little caution though, in that people should not wait until every little detail is in place as they may never make the move!
 It is amazing how when we start on a different path, the world around us changes and we have more time, energy, or opportunity than we every realized was there.
 That is part of the wonder of taking the jump.
 It truly is a case where we have to leap and believe the staircase will appear!

 Focus is also very important.
 Women especially think we have an “S” for Superwoman on our chest and can do anything, which of course may be true (tee-hee), but that isn’t the best method in business.
 For me, I don’t want to do every kind of auction, but I want to specialize in benefit/charity and real estate.
-I have a lot of fun with storage units, and will do other types of auctions, but by understanding where I want to focus my time, it is easier for me to prioritize opportunities and seek related continuing education.
-The same goes with my speaking as I focus on communication skills, motivation, leadership, business and dining etiquette and a few related topics.
+I have a lot of fun with storage units and will do other types of auctions, but by understanding where I want to focus my time, it is easier for me to prioritize opportunities and seek related continuing education.
+The same goes with my speaking as I focus on communication skills, motivation, leadership, business and dining etiquette, and a few related topics.

 What advice do you have for those interested in pursuing your path?

 Don’t be afraid to be yourself – you are the only you out there!
-Not just in the auction field that is very male dominated, but in any field, you have to understand that you are unique and bring unique value to the table for your customers and clients.
-Once you figure that out, and really understand that your only true competition—and your best cheerleader—is the person who greets you in the mirror in the morning, you are far ahead of many others in your field.
+Not just in the auction field that is very male-dominated, but in any field, you have to understand that you are unique and bring unique value to the table for your customers and clients.
+Once you figure that out and really understand that your only true competition—and your best cheerleader—is the person who greets you in the mirror in the morning, you are far ahead of many others in your field.

-Get a mentor, in fact you may need a few of them depending on what you are trying to do!
+Get a mentor, in fact, you may need a few of them depending on what you are trying to do!
 Find out who is doing what you are trying to do and meet with them, talk to them, see how you can learn from and work with them!
 Again, I have been very blessed with mentors.
 For example, the incredible mentors I have for my auction business have been doing this for 45 years!
-From a business standpoint, I would be hard pressed to find someone better; but because our markets are different, I also rely on advice of other mentors in more similar markets—truly the best of both worlds.
+From a business standpoint, I would be hard-pressed to find someone better; but because our markets are different, I also rely on the advice of other mentors in more similar markets—truly the best of both worlds.
 At the end of the day, my business has to be mine, and I have to be comfortable with the business decisions I make, after taking in all the expert advice I can find.